Seeding

 url: process.env.DATABASE_URL,

-seed: './turbine/seed.ts',
+seedFile: './turbine/seed.ts',

-Seeding in CI/CD
+Seeding in CI/CD#

 # CI: bring a fresh database up to date, then seed it